shadow-library/shadow-library/CONTRIBUTING.md

 - **test**: Adding missing tests or correcting existing tests
 - **sample**: A change to the samples

+### Scope

+The scope should have the name of the npm package affected (as perceived by person reading changelog generated from commit messages).

+The following is the list of supported scopes:

+- **errors**: for changes made on `packages/errors` directory

+If your change affect more than one package, separate the scopes with a comma (e.g. `common,errors`).

+There are currently a few exceptions to the "use package name" rule:

+- **packaging**: used for changes that change the npm package layout in all of our packages, e.g. public path changes, package.json changes done to all packages, d.ts file/format changes, changes to bundles, etc.
+- **changelog**: used for updating the release notes in CHANGELOG.md
+- none/empty string: useful for `style`, `test` and `refactor` changes that are done across all packages (e.g. `style: add missing semicolons`)

 ### Subject

 The subject contains succinct description of the change: